Inguinal hernia: Signs and symptoms

 Hernias usually present as bulges in the groin area that can become more prominent when coughing, straining, or standing up.
 The bulge commonly disappears on lying down.
 Mild discomfort can develop over time.
-The inability to "reduce", or place the bulge back into the abdomen usually means the hernia is 'incarcerated' which requires emergency surgery.
+The inability to "reduce", or place the bulge back into the abdomen, usually means the hernia is 'incarcerated' which requires emergency surgery.

 As the hernia progresses, contents of the abdominal cavity, such as the intestines, can descend into the hernia and run the risk of being pinched within the hernia, causing an intestinal obstruction.
 Significant pain at the hernia site is suggestive of a more severe course, such as incarceration (the hernia cannot be reduced back into the abdomen) and subsequent ischemia and strangulation (when the hernia becomes deprived of blood supply).
 If the blood supply of the portion of the intestine caught in the hernia is compromised, the hernia is deemed "strangulated" and gut ischemia and gangrene can result, with potentially fatal consequences.
 The timing of complications is not predictable.

 Pathophysiology

 In males, indirect hernias follow the same route as the descending testes, which migrate from the abdomen into the scrotum during the development of the urinary and reproductive organs.
-The larger size of their inguinal canal, which transmitted the testicle and accommodates the structures of the spermatic cord, might be one reason why men are 25 times more likely to have an inguinal hernia than women.
-Although several mechanisms such as strength of the posterior wall of the inguinal canal and shutter mechanisms compensating for raised intra-abdominal pressure prevent hernia formation in normal individuals, the exact importance of each factor is still under debate.
+The larger size of their inguinal canal, which transmits the testicle and accommodates the structures of the spermatic cord, might be one reason why men are 25 times more likely to have an inguinal hernia than women.
+Although several mechanisms, such as the strength of the posterior wall of the inguinal canal and shutter mechanisms compensating for raised intra-abdominal pressure, prevent hernia formation in normal individuals, the exact importance of each factor remains under debate.
 The physiological school of thought thinks that the risk of hernia is due to a physiological difference between patients who develop a hernia and those who do not, namely the presence of aponeurotic extensions from the transversus abdominis aponeurotic arch.

 Inguinal hernias mostly contain the omentum or a part of the small intestines, however, some unusual contents may be an appendicitis, diverticulitis, colon cancer, urinary bladder, ovaries, and rarely malignant lesions.